304 North Cardinal St.

 This was an amazingly exciting and frightening moment that I’ll probably never forget for the rest of my InfoSec career.

 All in all, I’m even more excited about my career and side projects.
-I definitely want to go to DefCon every year that I can from now on.
+I want to go to DefCon every year that I can from now on.

 Plus, you know when Rapid7 takes a screenshot of your snap from their party that you’ve made it big.